AVEVA/AVEVA-Samples-PI-System/piwebapi_samples/AngularJS/README.md

 The sample code in this folder demonstrates how to utilize the PI Web API in AngularJS.
 You must have already [downloaded AngularJS](https://angularjs.org/) to run this sample application.

+**WARNING:** The web server used in this sample is intended for use in testing or debugging sample applications locally.
+It has not been reviewed for security issues.

 ## Prerequisites

 - This application by default will use Port 8000